dimitriwalters/javascript-handbook/README.md

 `==`: converts values to a common type then compares for equality

 ### asynchronous
-A process that does not block other processes during execution.
+When a process does not block other processes during execution.